Floyd and Minnie Zahler

 While Minnie was still young, her family moved first to Wales Hollow and then finally to Sheldon, where Charles purchased his first farm20.
 Both the Merlau farm and that of Floyd Zahler were near Strykersville and it is likely she met Floyd frequently.
 As Minnie became a young adult, their friendship turned into romance and on Valentine's Day 1900, they were married.
 Over the next thirteen years, Floyd and Minnie had three sons: Leigh, born in 1903; Earl, born in 1907, and Lyle, born in 1913.
-At the age twenty months, Earl was struck by ileocolitis, an sever inflamation of the intestines, accompanied by a high fever.
+At the age twenty months, Earl was struck by ileocolitis, a sever inflammation of the intestines, accompanied by a high fever.
 Every effort was made to treat his condition, including soaking in a cool bath to reduce the fever.
-However, Earl died on April 12, 190919, and is buried in Strydersville cemetery, next to his parents and older brother.
+However, Earl died on April 12, 190919, and is buried in Strykersville cemetery, next to his parents and older brother.

 |Minnie with her mother|

 Minnie was an active partner on the Zahler farms.
 In addition to cooking, keeping house and raising their children, she participated in farm work, helping in the vegetable garden and tending the chickens.
 Her first love, however was cooking, whether it be everyday farm meals or special occasions for family and friends.
 Among family favorites was her bread, which she baked in her wood burning stove every weekend.
 And she delighted in preparing poached eggs on toast for her grandchildren when they visited.

 Following the death of her husband of 66 years, Minnie continued to live on the farm with her son Leigh.
 Lyle added a picture window to the front room of the farm house, giving Minnie the pleasure of a scenic view.
 Unfortunately, a chimney fire destroyed the house soon after.
 Subsequently, Minnie and Leigh lived in a trailer on the site of the old house.
 Minnie lived for almost three years following Floyd's death.
 She died on January 27, 196921, and is buried in the Strykersville cemetery.

 Top | To Zehler Surname Index | To Peter and Anna Maria Zehler | To Site Main Page